 IRA Charitable Rollover Gift

-Giving directly from your IRA is a simple way to contribute for those age 70½ or older, and can result in tax benefits even if you don’t itemize.
-Following are more details regarding the Qualified Charitable Distribution, also sometimes referred to as an IRA charitable rollover gift.
+If you are age 70½ or older, giving directly from your IRA is a simple way to contribute, and it can result in tax benefits even if you don’t itemize.
+Following are more details regarding qualified charitable distributions, also sometimes referred to as IRA charitable rollover gifts.

-If you have any questions regarding Qualified Charitable Distributions, please contact our Gift Processing Team by calling 1-800-443-6162 or email us at email@example.com.
+If you have any questions regarding qualified charitable distributions, please contact Gift Services at 800-443-6162 or [email protected].

 Make a Qualified Distribution from your IRA